 The next time you visit a hawker centre for a meal, you now know what to get for yourself or a loved one suffering from diabetes.
 Even if you do not have any existing illnesses, it is always important to maintain a healthy diet and be more conscious of what goes into your body.

 If you or a loved one is still struggling with other aspects of living with diabetes, Homage has trained Care Professionals who are able to help you with diabetes care and management at home.
-We are able to provide medical advice and health screenings at home, administer insulin and diabetes medication and keep track of you or your loved one’s vital signs.
-With Homage, you can rest easy knowing that we have got you covered.
+We are able to administer insulin and diabetes medication at your home and assist you with your activities of daily living with our home care, night care, and nursing care services.

 Provide the best care to your loved one today!
 Fill up the form below for a free consultation with our Care Advisory team.